NathanaelA/nativescript-vm/README.md

 A NativeScript VM

+## Discontinued
+NativeScript is considerably easier to install on all OS's now; so this should not need to be used for anything...

 ## License

 This is released under the MIT License, meaning you are free to use this however you want. -- However for entities that need a support and/or a commercial license please contact me (nathan@master-technology.com).